 - Two bins are strategically placed in the staff lounge and in the Dean's kitchen specifically for plastics and cans.
 A staff member has volunteered to remove and recycle those bins on a regular basis.

 - Paper recycling bins are located throughout the campus and the paper is subsequently retrieved and recycled by janitorial staff.

 - All classrooms have motion sensors which shut off the lights after a period of inactivity in order to save energy.
-There are 3-4 banks of lights that must remain on by code.

 - The HVAC is only on during normal working hours and shuts down on nights and weekends when the facilities are not in use.
 The offices and non-student facilities are also shut down.